Boyquotes/GD-S-Box/README.md

+# [GD-S-Box]

-# GD-S-Box
+# [A Short Description]
-a SandBox game made in Godot

-this is a in-dev sandbox game made in godot.
-The plan is to have it suport most PC platforms.

-i want it to have the abillity to be modded in almost evey way.
+*GD S&Box* is a sandbox game made in godot, the goal is to have a FPS that can be modded freely without decompilation by modding files how?
+The plan is to have a folder structure that is read on launch of the game.
+Godot is intended to be a mod tool for this project.
+This project *IS NOT USING GODOT MONO.*